 Which Low Profile Graphics Card Should You Get?

-Well, your answer will depend on what exactly you need.
+Well, your reply will depend on what precisely you require.

-The MSI GeForce GTX 1650 4GT LP OC gets our Premium Pick treatment.
-It provides the best performance for a low-profile GPU, even though it is a dual-slot card.
-It also pulls 75W of power compared to the 30W (or less) GPUs on this list.
+The MSI GeForce GTX 1650 4GT LP OC receives our Elite Selection recognition.
+It offers outstanding performance for a compact GPU, despite being a dual-slot card.
+Furthermore, it consumes 75W of power in contrast to the 30W (or lower) GPUs listed here.